MEMBER LOGIN

 Championship Tradition

-The legendary Ben Hogan shot 65-69-63-64 to win the 1945 Portland Open at PGC.
 The 63 (tied by Dr. Cary Middlecoff at the Western Open) stands to this day as the course record.
 Mr. Hogan returned to PGC the following year to capture his first major at the prestigious PGA Championship in 1946 and the following year led the American team to a near clean sweep of the British team in the 1947 Ryder Cup at PGC.
 Over the years, PGC has hosted seven Portland Opens, five Portland Classics, the 1969 Alcan Championship, and the 1982 U.S. Senior Open.
 In addition to golf’s historic legends of the past, PGC has played host to more recent tournaments such as the Fred Meyer Challenge, and the U.S. Women’s Amateur Championship of 2015.

-Major Tournaments Listing
+Major Tournament Listing

 1931 Western Amateur